liferay/liferay-screens/ios/Documentation/ForgotPasswordScreenlet.md

 ## Features

-The `ForgotPasswordScreenlet` can send an email a registered user with their new password or a password reset link, depending on the server configuration.
+The `ForgotPasswordScreenlet` can send an email to a registered user with their new password or a password reset link, depending on the server configuration.
 The available authentication methods are:

 - Email address
 - Screen name